itslenny/jquery-pixelholdr/README.md

 * flickrKey: Used to pass in your Flickr API key (required).
 * flickrSafeSearch: Can be used to disable safe search.
 Defaults to 1 (safe search enabled) to disable set it to 0.
+* showDimensions: overlays dimensions of each image (default: true)
+* dimensionsFontSize: allows you to change the font size of the dimensions displayed (default: 40px)
+* dimensionsColor: allows you to change the color of the dimensions displayed (default: white)